Romain/Matomo-IP-to-Company/docs/faq.md

 Once you've activated your plugin, you'll see in the `Visitors` tab of each website a new `Companies` subcategory.
 This is were your new report lies.

 You can also add this report as a widget to your dashboards.

+__Which Matomo versions are compatible with this plugin?__

+Your Matomo version should be between 3.9.0 and below 4.0.0.